golanlevin/ExperimentalCapture/docs/point-of-view-inversion.md

-# Point of View: Inversion
+# Point of View: Inversion & Rotation

 Flipping one's view upside-down to see the world in new ways.
 Works especially well with double-flips (i.e. flipping phenomena which are already "upside-down").